 Check for melted surfaces around your heater’s area.
 Also, check if your heater is faulty.
 In addition, ensure there are no loose electric wires as well.

 If none of these seems to be the cause of the plasticky smell, you might have overheated the hot tub, causing it to melt some pipes or rubbers attached to the spa.

 How to fix

 To fix this plastic smell, you’ll need to get rid of the biofilm.
-You can do this by thoroughly flushing the hot tub system with this line flush.
+You can do this by thoroughly flushing the hot tub system with Ahh-Some plumbing and jet cleaner.
 Switch on the jets and allow plenty of time for the flushing solution to take effect.